Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Ablate L25 | 1 | 5.114 | 166 | +0.6% PPL |

-Removing the L13/L14 spike makes the model better — even with in-distribution replacements on a BOS-corrected evaluation.
+Removing the L13/L14 injection makes the model better, and this holds even with in-distribution replacements on a BOS corrected evaluation.

-The controls in the zero-ablation run behave correctly, which validates the experimental setup.
-L25 ablation is a no-op, moving NLL by just +0.006.
-The silent band really is silent.
+The controls in the zero ablation run behave correctly, which validates the experimental setup.
+L25 ablation is a no op, moving NLL by just +0.006.
+The silent band really is quite silent.
 L6 ablation hurts, raising NLL by +0.254.
-Full ablation destroys the model, sending perplexity from 165 to 425,000.
+Full ablation causes representation collapse, raising perplexity from 165 to 425,000.
 PLE as a whole is deeply load-bearing.

 The improvement in the zero-ablation run isn't concentrated on rare or common tokens.
 It's across the board.